Quoiba - Spreyton

 AreaSearch analysis of residential development drivers sees Quoiba - Spreyton recording a relatively average level of approval activity when compared to local markets analysed countrywide

-In FY26 alone, around $6.3 million worth of commercial approvals have been registered in Quoiba-Spreyton, reflecting its predominantly residential character.
-Compared to the rest of Tasmania, Quoiba-Spreyton has seen slightly more development activity, approximately 15.0% above the regional average per person over the past five years.
-This balance between buyer choice and support for current property values has prevailed despite a recent moderation in development activity.
-The new developments in Quoiba-Spreyton primarily consist of detached houses (93.0%) with a smaller proportion of medium to high-density housing (7.0%).
-This maintains the area's traditional low density character, appealing to those seeking family homes and space.
-The population per approval is around 218 people, further reflecting its low-density nature.
-Future projections indicate that Quoiba-Spreyton is expected to add approximately 38 residents by the year 2041.
-Given current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.
+Compared to the Rest of Tasmania, Quoiba-Spreyton has seen slightly more development, with 16.0% above the regional average per person over the five-year period.
+This balance supports buyer choice while maintaining current property values.
+However, recent periods have shown a moderation in development activity.
+The new developments consist predominantly of detached houses (93.0%) and a smaller portion of medium to high-density housing (7.0%), preserving the area's traditional low-density character with a focus on family homes.
+With around 218 people per approval, Quoiba-Spreyton reflects a low-density area.
+Future projections indicate an increase of approximately 38 residents by 2041.
+At current development rates, new housing supply should comfortably meet demand, providing favorable conditions for buyers and potentially supporting population growth beyond current projections.

 Frequently Asked Questions - Development